Omeprazole (By mouth)

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.
 If you are using the over-the-counter medicine, do not take it for more than 14 days or use the treatment more often than every 4 months unless your doctor tells you to.

-- Take this medicine at least 1 hour before a meal and for the full time of treatment, even if you begin to feel better after a few days.
+- Take this medicine before meals and for the full time of treatment, even if you begin to feel better after a few days.

 - Capsule or tablet: